AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-light-box.md

    ![](assets/collections_lightbox-1.png)

-1. Select the folder you want to remove from the collection, then click **[!UICONTROL Remove]** from the toolbar at the top.
+1. Select the folder that you want to remove from the collection, then click **[!UICONTROL Remove]** from the toolbar at the top.

    ![](assets/collections_lightboxdelete.png)